Why Your Epoxy Floor Should Be Installed By A Resinous Flooring Expert

 Poor Surface Preparation

-One of the major reasons to hire a resinous flooring expert to install your epoxy flooring is because they have the proper machinery that can correctly prepare your concrete surface.
+One of the major reasons to hire an epoxy flooring contractor to install your epoxy flooring is because they have the proper machinery that can correctly prepare your concrete surface.

 If you are coating epoxy onto an old surface, whether it be in a warehouse or in a retail location, it is vital that the flooring surface is properly prepared before an epoxy coating is installed.
 The floor must be clean, dry, dust-free, and the substrate needs to be ground or shot-blasted during this process, or the epoxy won’t hold.

-Additionally, lumps or debris can often be found in epoxy systems that are completed on a do-it-yourself basis.
+Additionally, lumps or debris can often be found in urethane cement flooring systems that are completed on a do-it-yourself basis.
 This occurs because of a failure to properly clean and prepares the surface prior to installation, and it can cause the finished product to look unclean and unprofessional.

-People who attempt to install epoxy flooring themselves often overlook the crucial aspect of surface preparation and their flooring fails as a result.
+People who attempt to install an epoxy resin floor themselves often overlook the crucial aspect of surface preparation and their flooring fails as a result.
 We cannot stress enough how important this step is, and only a resinous flooring expert can properly prepare your surface for installation.

 In order for your epoxy flooring to work properly, you must first apply a suitable primer to your commercial floor.
 The primer makes it possible for the epoxy to adhere to the concrete substrate, and it also fills in any pores that may be present in the concrete.

-A resinous flooring expert will be knowledgeable about primers and they will know which ones will work best for your flooring needs.
+A resinous flooring expert will be knowledgeable about the different commercial epoxy flooring types, and they will know which primers will work best for your flooring needs.
 Using the correct primer will enable the epoxy coating to seamlessly bond to the substrate below.

 Disregarding the use of an epoxy primer can be detrimental to the lifespan of the epoxy floor, and it can cause it to peel or delaminate quickly.
 The primer phase of the project is vital to allow a low viscosity resin to saturate the substrate, and it should always be done prior to applying the epoxy.